 FlashTiming’s FT-FAT is an affordable fully automated timing system.
 The FT-FAT is radio controlled, so there’s no need to wire the starter or point a timing device at the starter’s pistol.
 It combines accurate, reliable starts with built-in communications between the starting and timing officials.

 Here’s how it works:

 Our FT-FAT system includes a video camera, a starter radio unit, a USB radio unit, a 5port POE network switch, and software that captures and plays back the video on a laptop computer.
 In a typical setup, the video camera is located at the finish line and is connected to the laptop, which displays live feed from the video camera.
 The video camera connects directly to the laptop with a Cat5E/6 Ethernet cable via a 1 Gigabit (1000Base-T) Ethernet port.
 The video camera enclosure contains a radio unit and a separate radio unit connects to the computer via a USB port.

 Before the start of the race, it’s essential that the starter communicates with the timing officials that the race is about to start and the timing officials acknowledge that they are ready to time the race.
 FT-FAT makes this easy.

 The starter presses the green ready button on the FT-FAT unit, which causes the green light to blink and sends an “Are you ready?” signal to the timing official stationed at the computer.
 A message on the computer alerts the timing official that the starter is ready.
 The timing official acknowledges the signal by pressing either the ready button or the stop button on the computer screen.
 The ready button sends an “I’m ready” signal back to the starter.
-This turns the blinking green light on the starter unit to a solid green light, indicating the race is ready to start.
-If the timer presses the stop button, an “I’m not ready” signal is sent back to the starter and the starter unit will flash the red light and sound the busy signal.
+The green light turns solid, indicating the race is ready to start.
+The starter or the timing official can abort the process at any time by pressing the red abort button.